 The girl was talking to him; he was the only one there.
-What was he going to say to her, after all this time?
+What was he going to say to her after all this time?
 His stomach clenched again as he raised the hood of his grey hoodie and grasped the frayed cuffs in his fists.
 It felt good to hold onto something.

-She frowned then turned her attention back to her ripped bag, her olive skin failing to hide her blushes.
+She hesitated then turned her attention back to her ripped bag, her olive skin failing to hide her blushes.
 Together they stacked the crumpled paperbacks into two neat columns on the side of the road.

 She stood up and wiped her hands on her jeans.
 ‘Thanks,’ she said, eyes fixed on the books at their feet.
-When he didn’t respond she rushed in to fill the silence.
+When he didn’t respond, she rushed in to fill the silence.
 ‘I’m Ella by the way.’

 So that was what she called herself.
 He let her name hang in the air, feeling it form behind his closed lips, his tongue flicking against the roof of his mouth.
 Ella.
 Ella.
 It was close enough.

 She kicked the curb with the toe of her boot, waiting for him to introduce himself too, but he didn’t.
 He was there to listen not speak.